Security News

 })

-Rate limiting can be also can be configured at the route level, applying the configuration independently.
+Rate limiting can also be configured at the route level, applying the configuration independently.

 For example the allowList